 Alisa (AL) Holen

 Alisa Holen is a functional potter and educator who earned her BA in liberal arts from Augsburg College in Minneapolis, Minnesota, and her MA and MFA from the University of Iowa in Iowa City.
-She has taught ceramics and sculpture in numerous visiting positions, including the University of Iowa in Iowa City; University of Nebraska, Omaha; and University of Wisconsin–La Crosse.
+She has taught ceramics and sculpture in numerous visiting positions, including the University of Iowa, Iowa City; University of Nebraska, Omaha; and University of Wisconsin–La Crosse.
 Holen taught ceramics at Mississippi University for Women in Columbus, Mississippi, and is currently an assistant professor of art at the University of Southern Indiana in Evansville, Indiana.
-Holen strongly advocates using art to engage the community; she organizes “Empty Bowls” events to raise money for local charities and to introduce people to working with clay.
+Holen strongly advocates using art to engage the community; she organizes “Empty Bowls” events to raise money for local charities; and she introduces people to working in clay with her.
 Her work focuses on formal and metaphorical relationships, often staging forms in postures of dependency, elevation, support, aggression, or comfort.
-By throwing closed forms on the wheel, she is able to use the air inside as a movable volume that allows strong alterations of these forms.
+By throwing closed forms on the wheel, she is able to use the air inside as a movable volume that allows strong alteration of these forms.

 Don't see what you're looking for?
 We have plenty more pots where these came from.
 Our sales gallery assistants will be happy to send you more images from the shop floor.
 Call 612.339.8007 x301.

 Work from the American Pottery Festival will be available to purchase online again at 6 pm on Friday, September 6.
 If you'd like to work with a FREE personal shopper, please follow this link.